GEO-Protocol/specs-protocol/transactions/transactions.md

 # Protocol decription
-## Requirements
-* **[R1]** Transaction time window — `1-15` seconds for non-fraud operations, and up to `~10 minutes` for processing problematic operations.
-It is expected, that more than 90% of all operations in the network would be non-fraud.
-This assumption is only related to the estimated network throughput.

-* **[R2]** Each transaction must collect `100% consensus` of all participants, involved into the operation, to be considered as done, or rejected.
-Reject of even one of participants must lead to whole transaction rejecting.

-* **[R3]** Transactions must be able to involve up to several hundreds of participants at the same time.

-* **[R4]** Transactions must be able to use up to several hundreds of different payment paths. `todo: add link to the Routing specification`

-* **[R5]** Transactions must be able to proceed without any internal token.
-Participants must not be enforced to charge any commissions for the middle ware operations processing.

-# Source assumptions

-* **[SA1]** Due to proposed [network topology, based on trust lines]() `[#todo: add link to proposed network design]`, double spending is impossible, by design.
-Please, see [trust lines specifications]() `[#todo: add link to TL architecture]` for the details.

 # Abstract
 *At this point, it is assumed that reader is familiar with basic [Trust Lines]() `[#todo: add link to TL architecture]` mechanics and [economic model]() `todo: link`.
 This section only provides explanation for the payment mechanics itself, without any base-level ideas explanation.*